ashen007/LearningGen/modeling/workflow.md

 random choice expression consists of two parts. one is the _address_ expression part and the other one is the probabilistic distribution expression. it uses `~` instead of regular assignment operator. gen authors often use julia symbols for address expression, but it's legal to use integers, tuples and strings. these random choice expressions can be use in expression evaluation like normal.
-DML version of any generative function supports branching (if-end), loops (for-end, while-end) and recursions.

 ```julia
 @gen function simple_gen_f(x)